sbupgsa/constitution/Constitution.md

 ### Section 1: Eligibility

-All candidates for a position in the Board of Directors (elected or ex officio) must be a voting member with a minimum cumulative grade point average (henceforth &ldquo;GPA&rdquo;) of 3.0 on a 4.0 scale unless otherwise specified.
+All candidates for a position in the Board of Directors (elected or ex officio) must be an active member with a minimum cumulative grade point average (henceforth &ldquo;GPA&rdquo;) of 3.0 on a 4.0 scale unless otherwise specified.
 All candidates must plan to attend SBU at least until the following election passes.
 An individual shall not be considered a candidate for office if they have met their term limits, as defined in Section 4.
 An individual shall only be recognized as a candidate if they have been an active member of the organization for at least two semesters prior to the semester wherein they would assume office, if elected.